AramZS/devblog/src/posts/projects/devblog/markdown-it-find-and-replace.md

 Ok, it works.

-Oh, and in writing the tests I realized I don't have a setup for when it starts a sentence or token content!
-I can fix that tho!
+Oh, and in writing the tests I realized I don't have a setup for when it starts a sentence or token content or when it ends one!
+I can fix that tho with a few more regexs.

+Ok, plugin looks good.
+Tests work.
+You know what's sort of strange, I've never created an NPM module that I've also published before.
+I guess this is the first time!
+[Let's go](https://docs.npmjs.com/creating-a-new-npm-user-account)!

+I already have an NPM account I created earlier, so that part is easy.

+I'll reformat my author property to match their requirements.

+I tried pulling it into this project and it looks like it works, so I think the code is good to go.

+`npm publish --access public`

+Ok, that was easy!

+I'll pull it in to this project and see if that version works.

+And it does!

+Awesome, made it into a module that hopefully some other people will find useful!

+I'll add some documentation and update that and we're done!
+Very useful!